Nigje/ExceptionBenchmark/Readme.md

 #### Result of Web API

-In this benchmark, the I/O latency is ignored, and the average execution time is 40,714 ns for all endpoints.
+In this benchmark, the I/O latency has been ignored (but task overhead and network latency are included), and the average execution time is 40,714 ns for all endpoints.
 The following chart shows more details.
 Using status codes instead of throwing exceptions doesn't have much benefit on the usual web API, but throwing exceptions increases development speed.
 There is some best practice regarding the exceptions that are explained in another document.

 <img src=".\Docs\ColumnChart_API_Call.svg" alt="ColumnChart_API_Call" style="zoom:150%;" />